Software Maintenance and Support

 To choose the right vendor, you need to:

-- Examine top listings of software development companies as 90% of them offer maintenance services.
+- Examine top listings of software engineering companies as 90% of them offer maintenance services.

 - Shortlist 3-5 companies based on their adherence to ITSM and DevOps practices, relevant certifications, for example, ITIL, Microsoft certifications (e.g., MSP, MCSA), certifications issues by cloud providers (e.g., Certified Solution Architect, Certified SysOps Administrator by AWS), Red Hat certifications.